-4. Participating industry.
-"Participating industry" means those industries, businesses or service facilities which locate within the territorial limits of the authority or which are parties to a contract or agreement with the authority or which, for any reason, come within the jurisdiction or control of the Maine Industrial Port Authority.

-5. Project.
-"Project" means the acquisition, reconstruction, improvement, reconstruction or equipping of, or construction of, an addition or additions to, any structure designed for use within the territorial limits of the authority or other structures or facilities related to any of the foregoing or required or useful for the operation of the project, or the refinancing of existing indebtedness in connection with any of the foregoing, including parking and other facilities or structures essential or convenient for the orderly conduct of such participating industry and shall include all real and personal property, lands, improvements, roads, approaches, pedestrian access roads, rights-of-way, utilities, easements, machinery and equipment, and all other appurtenances and facilities either on, above or under the ground which are used or usable in connection with the aforementioned structures, and shall include landscaping, site preparation, furniture, machinery and equipment and other similar items necessary or convenient for the operation of a particular facility or structure in the manner for which its use is intended, but shall not include such items as are customarily considered a current operating charge.
+- 4. Territorial limits.
+"Territorial limits" of the authority shall mean that portion of the land, water and air of the State that the Legislature shall, by subsequent legislation, designate. - 5.
+Participating industry.
+"Participating industry" means those industries, businesses or service facilities which locate within the territorial limits of the authority or which are parties to a contract or agreement with the authority or which, for any reason, come within the jurisdiction or control of the Maine Industrial Port Authority. - Project.
+"Project" means the acquisition, construction, reconstruction, improvement or equipping of any structure, including an addition or additions to an existing structure, designed for use as an industrial, manufacturing, commercial, transportation or pollution control facility, or any combination thereof, within the territorial limits of the authority or other structures or facilities related to any of the foregoing or required or useful for the operation of the project, including the costs incident and related to installing, implementing and maintaining environmental safeguards or the refinancing of existing indebtedness in connection with any of the foregoing, including parking and other facilities or structures essential or convenient for the orderly conduct of such participating industry and shall include all real and personal property, lands, improvements, roads, approaches, pedestrian access roads, rights-of-way, utilities not otherwise available, easements, machinery and equipment and all other appurtenances and facilities either on, above or under the ground which are used or usable in connection with the aforementioned structures, and shall include landscaping, site preparation, furniture, machinery and equipment, installation of environmental safeguards and other similar items necessary or convenient for the operation of a particular facility or structure in the manner for which its use is intended but shall not include such items as are customarily considered a current operating charge.